mmuffo/ExtensionHound/README.md

 ## What ExtensionHound Does

-ExtensionHound is a powerful forensic tool that breaks through the chrome.exe attribution barrier, allowing you to:
+ExtensionHound is a powerful forensic tool that breaks through the chrome process attribution barrier, allowing you to:
-- 🔍 Scans Chrome profiles for extension network activity
+- 🔍 Scans Chrome profiles for extension DNS request history
 - 📊 Provides detailed analysis of network connections
 - 🌐 Optional VirusTotal integration for domain reputation checking
 - 📁 Multiple output formats (Console, CSV, JSON)